codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 Components that are always on consume resources all the time.
 Components that are not always on only consume resource when pipelines are running (they are created and destroyed automatically for each pipeline).

-Node size and count will entirely depend on how many pipelines you want to be “ready” for and how many you will use “burst” capacity.
+Node size and count will entirely depend on how many pipelines you want to be “ready” for and how many will use “burst” capacity.

 * Ready (nodes): Lower initialization time and faster build times.
 * Burst (nodes): High initialization time and slower build times.
 (Not recommended)